-U.S. immigration application forms are very easy to obtain -- you should not have to pay anyone for them.
-They are all created by the U.S. government; usually either U.S. Citizenship and Immigration Services (USCIS) or the U.S. State Department or one of its overseas consulates.
+U.S. immigration application forms are easy to obtain.
+You should not have to pay anyone for them.
+They are all created by the U.S. government; usually either U.S. Citizenship and Immigration Services (USCIS) or the U.S. State Department (DOS) or one of its overseas consulates.
 Most immigration forms are available for free download at the website of the relevant U.S. government agency.

 The main sources for immigration application forms are:

-• U.S. Citizenship and Immigration Services, by either visiting one of its local offices (though you will probably have to make an appointment first); through its website, www.uscis.gov (click the “Forms” tab, then scroll down until you find the form you need -- they are usually identified by numbers, which are found at the bottom of the actual form page); or by calling 800-870-3676, and
+• U.S. Citizenship and Immigration Services, through its website at www.uscis.gov/forms (search or scroll down until you find the form you need—they are usually identified by numbers); or by calling 800-870-3676, and

-• the U.S. State Department, through its website, www.state.gov (enter the search term “forms”).
+• the U.S. State Department, through the Forms page of its website.

 There will be other expenses.
 If you’re trying to figure out how much to budget for this process, don’t forget the costs of required items other than the fees, such as photos, the medical exam, and having documents translated or notarized.